Chinese buyer of British Steel looks to grow abroad

 The deal adds to a string of global acquisitions by Chinese companies that want to speed their growth in industries from computers to cars to chemicals by obtaining technology, brands and sales networks.

 Jingye is part of a sprawling Chinese industry that produces half the world's steel.
-It's regarded as technologically advanced but ranks 17th among China's producers with 2018 output of 11 million tons.
+It's regarded as technologically advanced but ranks 17th among China's producers with 2018 output of 11 million tons — less than one-sixth that of the biggest state-owned mill.

+State-owned steel mills receive subsidies, low-cost loans, government contracts and other support.

+"As a private steel company, it doesn't have a strong competitive advantage in China, so it wants to expand its competitiveness by going international," said Wang Guoqing, director of the Lange Steel Information Research Center in Beijing.

 The British deal could allow Jingye to sell to European markets without adding to trade strains by increasing imports from China.